1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 !!! warning "Incompatible With True Volcano Nozzles"

-    The stock nozzle and heatbreak Anycubic is using is NOT comaptible with true Volcano-style nozzles.
-So if you want to use regular Volcano nozzles, you also HAVE to swap out the stock heatbreak and get yourself a different one!
+    **Both the stock nozzle and heatbreak Anycubic is using are NOT comaptible with true Volcano-type nozzles!
+So if you want to use regular Volcano nozzles, you also HAVE to swap out the stock heatbreak and get yourself a different one!**
+    Please see the section ["MOD: Different Heatbreak"](#mod-different-heatbreak) for further information.

 The following picture shows the stock nozzle with the specific design of the throat's end at the left side and a regular E3D Volcano nozzle at the right side.